"I'm gay," I blurted out, tense.

 The purple irises locked with mine, flashing iridescently when he blinked.
 I absently felt myself turn and take a step back towards the cabin before I realized what I was doing.

 He leaned out the window, his mouth parting with surprise.
-Taking another step towards him, I saw him grin, his blunt human teeth flashing in the moonlight.
+Taking another unconscious step towards him, I saw him gasp with awe, his blunt human teeth flashing in the moonlight.

 Growling, I gave the boy one last look, before I turned on my paw and fled to the cover of the trees, quickly disappearing from the boy's sight.
 Following a small animal trail, I made it back to the river, then followed it until I caught up with Adam back in the clearing.